Compositions

 - 2010, Thinking Irrational critical analysis of rhythm in the music of Thomas Adès.

-- 2010, The Meeting (10 mins) from CAROUSEL OF BLOOD, a chamber opera for five singers and Small ensemble (65 mins)
+- 2010, Carousel of Blood a chamber opera for five singers and Small ensemble (65 mins)

 Assemble for small ensemble is a piece which acts, in a limited sense, as the title suggests.
 Over its entire length the musical material in the piece is gradually ‘assembled’ as ever crisper iterations of melodic material emerge from a kind of primordial soup.